marvin-j97/skriva/README.md

 ## About

-Super-unopionionated no-black-magic logger, with zero dependencies, tailored for Typescript usage.
+Super-unopinionated no-black-magic logger, with zero dependencies, tailored for Typescript usage.

 Like other logging libraries, multiple transports with custom logging levels are supported.